gvwilson/thirdbit/src/fiction/iffy/index.md

 Chips became crystals so precise they had to be manufactured an atom at a time in zero gravity.
-Mere electricity proved too slow and was replaced by quantum effects that barely existed at all.*
+Mere electricity proved too slow and was replaced by light and then by quantum effects that barely existed at all.*

 *But no matter what else the world ran short of, there was always plenty of mistrust and suspicion.